Single sign-on

 Signature verification ADFS

-1. By providing the public key of a certificate manually to Cumulocity IoT.
+1. By providing the public key of a certificate manually to Cumulocity.
 A certificate definition requires an algorithm information, public key value and validity period.

 Signature verification Custom